Diary of a Mad Old Man: Publication

 1965, tr.
 Howard Hibbert, Alfred Knopf, New York.

 1966, tr.
 Howard Hibbert, Secker and Warburg, London.

 Film adaptations

 A Japanese adaptation was made in 1962 as Fūten rōjin nikki, and a Dutch adaptation as Dagboek van een Oude Dwaas (1987).
 Kazuo Ishiguro, who scripted The White Countess, drew significantly on the novel for the 2005 film.
+In 2026, an American adaptation, directed by Wayne Wang, was set for world premiere in Gala Presentations at the 2026 Toronto International Film Festival.